nicoespeon/vscode-slides/README.md

 - 🎨 Apply optimized settings for presentation
 - 👐 Handy shortcuts to navigate between slides
 - Allow Markdown files to be rendered as previews for presentation
+- Allows for custom slides folder for greater flexibility

 ### Toggle Slides mode